 - When our cost to make it decreases, your price to buy it should, too.

-We set aside 5% of all gross sales to support non-profit initiatives and charity projects that are near and dear to our hearts.
+We set aside 5% of all gross profit (sales minus cost of goods and payment processing fees) to support non-profit initiatives and charity projects that are near and dear to our hearts.

 Some of these causes were first chosen by an employee.